 scottberryproductions

 His New York experience (1977 -1985) includes working as the musical director (as well as singing, playing the piano and acting) for the off-Broadway show "I'M GETTING MY ACT TOGETHER AND TAKING IT ON THE ROAD" by Gretchen Cryer and Nancy Ford (produced by Joseph Papp).
 As he honed his craft, Scott grew in experience as he worked in restaurants, cabarets and musical theater productions.
-He was heavily influenced by Billy Joel, Stephen Sondheim, The Police and Elvis Costello--to name a few.
+He was heavily influenced by Stephen Sondheim, Marvin Hamlisch, The Police, Bob Marley and Elvis Costello--obviously a diverse group.
 Scott has a deep affection for Duke Ellington's music and became a member of the Duke Ellington Society while he lived in New York.

 (see REVIEWS page...)